 A table cell displayed in italics or with a tilde (~) indicates that the data in the cell has been edited after the analysis has been performed.

-Toolbar
+Toolbar and Menu

-The toolbar at the top of the window along with the “Table” pull down menu on the menu bar and the context (right click) menu have the following options: Graph, Edit, History, Sort, Parameters, Display, and CMF.
+The toolbar at the top of the window along with the “Table” pull down menu on the menu bar and the context (right click) menu have the following options: Graph, Preview, Edit, History, Sort, Parameters, Display, and CMF.
 The menu also has an item for showing or hiding the toolbar and the last selection of this item is used as the default when opening subsequent report files.

+The text box on the right side of the toolbar displays the original location and name of the ABI .fsa file used to create the analysis data in the highlighted table row or cell.
+This cannot be modified, but if the name is too long to be displayed in its entirety, the user can select the text box and move the cursor in order to expose the beginning or end of the file name.

 Following is a description of each option in the toolbar and menu:

 Graph or Display Graph.
 This option will open a plot or graphic window with the electropherogram data of the selected sample.
-If the selected cell is in a locus column, the plot(s) will be zoomed to the location of that locus, otherwise the entire plot will be shown, excluding primer peak data.
+If the selected cell is in a locus column, the plot(s) will be zoomed to the location of that locus; otherwise the entire plot will be shown, excluding primer peak data.
 The plot window will display one plot for each channel unless the Shift key is pressed when this option is selected.
 If the Shift key is pressed and if the selected cell is in a column for a locus, the only channel displayed will be that of the selected locus, otherwise all channels will be displayed in the same plot.
 If the desired effect of the plot is not obtained immediately, the plot window can be manipulated in any way.
 Details are provided in the following section titled “Osiris Plot Files.”

+Preview.
+This option will show or hide a plot panel immediately below the table to show the peaks of the currently selected sample and locus.
+This plot is automatically updated when the user selected a different table cell.

 Edit, or Edit Alleles, Notices, and Notes.
 This option allows the user to edit notices and notes relevant to the selected cell.
 If the selected cell is in a locus column, the alleles and in some cases artifacts can also be edited.
 The label on the pull down menu item or context (right click) menu is “Edit Alleles, Notices, and Notes” for a locus column, and “Edit Notices and Notes” for the Channel or ILS columns.
 Following is an example of the window displayed when selecting this option from the ILS or channel columns.